panec/MVSass/README.md

 * `core/_variables.scss` contains all global variables used within project, and should include or extend MVS variables.

-* `theme/model` should contain sets of values used for creating different versions of the componet.
+* `theme/model` should contain sets of values used for creating different versions of the component.

 * `theme/view` should contain calls of mixins from `core/view` with specific sets of model data from `theme/model` within properly nested css selectors.